backstage/backstage/docs/overview/adopting.md

   therefore deliver more consistently.
 Backstage makes it easier to be T-shaped since tools and infrastructure are consistent between domains, and information is available centrally.

+- **Build Minutes** making your tools and CI more accessible should account for an increase in automation, especially when teams there are less mature teams looking to improve how they build their Products at a click of a template.
+  Check the trend of your GitHub Actions minutes at an Enterprise or Org level.

 - **eNPS** Surveys asking about how productive people feel, how easy it is to find information and overall satisfaction with internal tools.